8r14z/coding-interview-prep/README.md

 ### Interview Hacks
 - Ask interviewers if you can assume some validation (input correctness, etc).
 That saves huge amount of time to avoid writing extra code in the interviews
+- Write CLEAN code and be collaborative (communicate your thought process throughfully)